LAAOUAFIFATIHA/first_flutter_App/README.md

 ## Getting Started
 This project is a starting point for a Flutter application.
-- istall the tools .
+###Istall the tools .
-  --Flutter
+-install Flutter
+-install Android Studio
+-install Git
+-Put the path of flutter in enveroment variable

 A few resources to get you started if this is your first Flutter project: